eclipse-sumo/sumo/docs/web/docs/Developer/Main.md

 - [Inline code documentation (doxygen)](http://sumo.dlr.de/daily/doxygen/)
 - [Developer/Used Tools](Used_Tools.md) - tools used for developing SUMO
 - [Developer/Managing Publications](Managing_Publications.md) - how to work with the publications bibtex-file
+- [Developer/FMI](FMI.md) - information about the current state of the FMI 2.0 support in SUMO

 ## Build instructions